 I picked up a Houston CityPASS from the Houston Visitors Center - they can also be purchased at participating attractions or online - before setting out.
 For those that don’t know about the CityPass program, here’s the basic scoop: Each book is $62- kids’ are $52 - and include admission to five of Houston’s most popular attractions.
 You have nine days to use them and they save you nearly half off regular ticket pricing.

 Note: Two of the five tickets provide a choice between two attractions.
-One is an option between the Houston Zoo and the Kemah Boardwalk, while another is a choice to visit The Children’s Museum of Houston or the Museum of Fine Arts, Houston.
+One is an option between the Houston Zoo and the Museum of Fine Arts, Houston, while another is a choice to visit Kemah Boardwalk or the The Children’s Museum of Houston.

 2:30PM: The Downtown Aquarium was my first stop.
 Amusement rides and games flank the building’s south side.
 (For $5, CityPASS holders can upgrade their ticket for unlimited access to the ferris wheel, carousel and shark voyage train.)
 Once inside, ask about or look for the Aquarium’s feeding schedule sign.
 There are opportunities to see staff feed the seahorses, saltwater fish and play with the tigers, too.
 (Yes, tigers.
 You never know what you’ll find in Houston.)
 Expect to spend a couple of hours here, meandering from exhibits like the Louisiana Marsh and the shark-infested Gulf of Mexico tank to the rainforest room and the Sunken Temple exhibit, the latter of which showcases a 20-foot-long Tiger Reticulated python.
 Parking: $8, in the Aquarium’s lot behind the building.